 Commentary.
 Many services are based on continuing support.
 They cannot be interrupted without serious constraint on the ability to perform effectively.
-The materials in the collection will become stagnant without a three to
+The materials in the collection will become stagnant without a three to five percent replacement of older materials each year.

-Table C3

-Dollar Expenditure by Percentile Per FTE Student for Learning Resources by Category
+Table C3 Dollar Expenditure by Percentile Per FTE Student for Learning Resources by Category